Benchmarking in The Supply Chain

 - Product benchmarking: This method compares the product of one company against another, or comparing between facilities in the same company.

 - Strategic benchmarking: This method observes how other companies compete.
-This can be within the same industry or outside of the companies industry.
+This can be within the same industry or outside of the company's industry.

 - Functional benchmarking: This is considered to be traditional benchmarking where a company will benchmark a single process at a location or a number of locations to identify where efficiencies can be made.